 SDRs are experts at keeping a bunch of different plates spinning.
 Balancing inbound and outbound leads while reaching for attainment numbers is an unenviable task.
 Solving for the balance calls for a deep look into the process of how leads are distributed and the rules of engagement that govern them.
-See our 3 tips to balancing reps workload, including a look at dynamic books, a modern alternative to traditional sales territories.
+See our 3 tips for balancing reps' workloads, including a look at dynamic books, a modern alternative to traditional sales territories.

 Sales imbalance issues

 Dusty data is the precursor to the dreaded “dirty data”.
-The CRM had good data and intent signals, but overtime, a high influx of inbound over outbound leaves accounts untouched.
+The CRM had good data and intent signals, but over time, a high influx of inbound or outbound leaves accounts untouched.
 Those contacts leave the organization or find a competitive product.
 The opportunity fell through the cracks.

 Solving inbound-outbound imbalance

 The actual balance between inbound and outbound account distribution is going to be different based on the volume of leads, so it’s unrealistic to think every company can set up a simple 80% outbound, 20% inbound rule for SDR’s to work.
 That being said, there are 3 ways to look at solving your imbalance:

 The rules of engagement probably focus on inbound response times and most reps will prioritize that number to stay in the inbound rotation.
 This leaves your outbound quickly abandoned for inbound activity.
 Instead, separate the activity goals and KPIs for inbound and outbound.
 Not sure what the average might be?
 Check out our collection of KPIs for SDR teams.
 If the call goal is 80 dials, designate if that is total or just outbound.
 Then, use the inbound inquiries to top off the outbound.
 If you are unsure how much activity your SDR can complete during a day, use our handy calculator.

 2. Break up the day/week